 Gareth Bale was only half-fit after an ankle injury but made the difference with a superb assist for Clint Dempsey’s equaliser and a delightfully dinked goal of his own to seal the victory.

-With Spurs now back on track, a trip to struggling Wigan next time provides further opportunity to put pressure on Arsenal and Chelsea - and, in Bale, they have arguably the best match-winner in English football to try to see them home.
+With Spurs now back on track, a trip to struggling Wigan next weekend provides further opportunity to put pressure on Arsenal and Chelsea, and in Bale they have arguably the best match-winner in English football to try and see them home.

 Indeed, had Spurs conceded all three points to Manchester City then there was a good argument for saying that it would be the most boring finale to a top-flight campaign in recent memory.

 But the Londoners' stunning comeback win and Suarez's equaliser six minutes into added time against Chelsea have ensured that the battle for a top-four finish should be a compelling one.

 With 63 points, Arsenal have a narrow numerical advantage but both fourth-placed Chelsea (62) and Tottenham (61) in fifth have a game in hand on Arsene Wenger's Champions League perennials.

 History would suggest that the Gunners and the Blues have what it takes to haul themselves over the finish line ahead of Andre Villas-Boas' outsiders.